ln0185/Sagnir/README.md

 ### Running the Application

-1. Start the development server:or
+1. Start the development server:

     ```bash
     bash